trevorkw7/ssypc-contest-website/content/details/content.md

 <br/>

 ## Times and Dates
-The SSYPC Contest will begin on July 8rd at 9:00AM PST and end on August 1st at 9:00AM PST.
+The SSYPC Contest will begin on July 9rd at 9:00AM PST and end on August 1st at 9:00AM PST.
 <br/>

 ## Rules
-1. All photo submissions must be taken by a student that is currently enrolled in high school or a student will be enrolled in high school in the fall of 2020.
+1. All photo submissions must be originally photographed by a student that is currently enrolled in high school or a student will be enrolled in high school in the fall of 2020.
 2. All photo submissions must contain photos taken within the contest time period:
-July 3rd – August 1st .
+July 9rd – August 1st .
 Submitted photos will have metadata checked to ensure this rule is enforced.
 3. Students may only submit a maximum of 1 photo for each category.
 4. Students are prohibited from submitting the same photo to multiple categories.
 5. All submitted photos must be in the JPEG or PNG format and be less than 25MB in size.